chrisglein/chrisglein.github.io/heist/new-rules.md

 ### 5. RESOLVE
 Add the revealed modifiers from tokens and assist cards to your skill score.
 If the sum is less than the target number for that skill you have <strong>failed</strong> the Obstacle.
 Otherwise you <strong>succeeded</strong>.

+The drawn tokens remain in front of you until the end of the round.

 #### FAILURE
 - Apply the "failure" effect of the Obstacle (if any).